kostelal0688/sep10-freedom-projec/blog/entry06.md

 # Entry 6 (Completing MVP)
 ##### 5/1/24
 ## Context
-In this part of our year long project we had to create an mvp of our website, which is having a working websites.
-First, we had to make two wideframe one for mobil view and another for computer view.
-Then we had to make a plan of what components, colors, fonts we were using and a timeline of when we are completing each thing.
-This helped me a lot while working on the mvp by having everything ready and knowing if I was behind or not.
+In this part of our year-long project, we had to create an MVP of our website, which is having a working website.
+First, we had to make two wireframes one for mobile view and another for computer view.
+Then we had to make a plan of what components, colors, and fonts we were using and a timeline of when we are completing each thing.
+This helped me a lot while working on the MVP by having everything ready and knowing if I needed to catch up.
 It helped me understand the importance of a plan.
-To make this websites I used a navbar, a carousel,containers/grids/ columns, and jQuery.
+I used a navbar, a carousel, containers/grids/ columns, and jQuery to make this website.

-While building the websites I encountered many challanges, for example I couldn't get the carousel to have text inside.
-I try many different ways but it couldn't work.
+While building the websites I encountered many challenges, for example, I couldn't get the carousel to have text inside.
+I tried many different ways but it couldn't work.
 Then, I found a carousel with text in W3Schools which helped me build mine.
-This the code I had to do for the carousel to work with text:
+This is the code I had to do for the carousel to work with text:

 ```
 <div id="myCarousel" class="carousel slide" data-ride="carousel">